M3II0/M3II0/README.md

 - Developer team on BasicLand.cz
 - Developer on GlowSite.cz
 - Developer on Survival-Games.cz
+- Developer on Qplay.cz

 # Where will you find me?
 - Owner of Fade Project
 - Developer group named "DevTec"
+- Developer team on Qplay.cz

 # Skills
 - Development Spigot plugins (Java)